designreuse/KortidTol/README.md

 # Kortið tól
 Map tools for Android.
-There must be hundreds of utilities called 'map tool' which Google translates into Icelandic as Kortið tól, for no other reason than I love Iceland.
+Google translates 'map tool' into Icelandic as Kortið tól, used because Iceland is beautiful and to avoid clashes with such a generic utility name.

 ##Limit Bounds